 Every one of us loves the rainbow that forms while or after the rain.
-Rainbow can be described as a natural phenomenon that creates a magical effect on the environment.
-In addition, the rainbow colors are on soothing, and each color has its own meaning.
+A Rainbow can be described as a natural phenomenon that creates a magical effect on the environment.
+In addition, the rainbow colours are soothing, and each colour has its meaning.

 Rainbow refers to a kind of arc visible in the sky, caused by the refraction and dispersion of the Sun's light by the rain.
 Also, it can form by water droplets present in the atmosphere.

 Rainbows can be full circles.
 However, the observer usually sees only an arc formed by illuminated droplets over the ground and on a line centralized from the Sun to the observer's eyes.